Matthew530419/git-manual/README_git-manual.md

   ![rebase](./img/rebase--onto.png)

+- `git rebase -i <hashcode>`: If you change commit message for hashcode, not the latest commit message, use this code(interactive rebasing) and use hashcode right before, not the hashcode you want to change.
+Please type r or reword command on git-rebase-todo and save, and then, type what you want on COMMIT-EDITMSG and save.

 #####5-5.
 Cherry-pick

 - Cherry-pick enable a commit to be pasted and merged on main branch.
 If you need one of functions urgently, it's very useful.